Skip to main content

 Eligible expense categories

-• Therapy services: ABA, speech-language pathology, occupational therapy, mental health
+• Therapy services: ABA, speech-language pathology, occupational therapy, mental health (individual or group-based delivery by a qualified core service provider)

 • Materials and supplies: therapy materials and sensory items recommended by your provider